-This catalog is a guide to River Valley Community College, which includes the Academic Center in Keene, and its contents are subject to revision at any time.
-The College reserves the right to change tuition, fees, courses, policies, and programs, services and personnel as required.
+River Valley Community College has made every effort to assure the accuracy of the information in this catalog.
+This publication is a guide to RVCC and does not constitute a contract between RVCC and former, current or future students.
+Its contents are subject to revision at any time.
+River Valley Community College reserves the right to change tuition, fees, courses, course delivery methods, policies, programs, calendar, service, structure, and personnel as required and without notice.